 Diabetic retinopathy is a leading cause of blindness among working-aged adults across the world.
 Early detection can reduce the risk of blindness by up to 95%.
 Intelligent Retinal Imaging Systems (IRIS) can use AI to identify vision threatening forms of disease through the evaluation of images.

-PATH advances health equity by aligning innovation with the needs of underserved communities around the world.
-Using AI and data science, PATH works to improve the diagnosis of diseases like tuberculosis and cervical cancer, detect and respond to disease outbreaks, and support efficient and effective health systems.
+Using AI and data science, PATH works with underserved communities to improve the diagnosis of diseases like tuberculosis and cervical cancer, detect and respond to disease outbreaks, and support efficient and effective health systems.